Climate Change Adaptation and Disaster Resilience

 Key Focus Areas

-- Community Resilience: Empowering communities to adapt with the climate-induced shocks and stresses through localised solutions.
+- Community Resilience: Empowering communities to adapt to climate-induced shocks and stresses using localised, people-centred solutions, with deliberate inclusion of the elderly and youth.

-- Climate-Responsive Livelihoods: Promoting food security and economic stability through climate/environment friendly adaptive agriculture and income activities.
+- Climate-Responsive Livelihoods: Enhancing food security and economic stability through climate-friendly agriculture and income opportunities, supported by interest-free and flexible financing.

 - Forecast-Based Action: Reducing disaster risks through proactive, data-driven preparedness measures following real time weather forecast.